vmware/network-insight-sdk-generic-datasources/README.md

 <a name="zipfile"></a>
 ## 3. Device Configuration File
-SDK creates ZIP file as output.
-Zip file contains several CSV files of network entities.
-Each CSV has defined number of column headers.
+Columns in each CSV file represents attributes of entity.

 NOTE: General Guideline is to use double quotes for each value in a cell.
-Special characters allowed for any data, unless any defined values mentioned, are as follows.
+Special characters allowed for any data of type string except defined values.
+Accepted special character are as follows.
 * _ Underscore
 * \- Hyphen